 Recruitment software is an umbrella term for a variety of hiring solutions.
 Some companies offer a full-stack approach, while some specialize in certain parts of the hiring pipeline.

-Most recruitment software can be broadly classified into the following categories:
+Most online recruiting software can be broadly classified into the following categories:

 Applicant Tracking Systems, Job Aggregators, AI, and Automation, Testing and Assessment, Candidate Relationship Management, Remote Interviewing, and Talent Community Management